openfaas/ofc-bootstrap/README.md

 * For GitHub create a GitHub App and download the private key file
   * Read the docs for how to [configure your GitHub App](https://docs.openfaas.com/openfaas-cloud/self-hosted/github/)
-  * Leave the `value:` for `github-webhook-secret` blank, or set your own password
+  * Leave the `value:` for `github-webhook-secret` blank for an auto-generated password, or set your own password in the GitHub App UI and in this section of the YAML.
-  * Update `init.yaml` where you see the `### User-input` section including your GitHub App's ID, Webhook secret and the path to its private key
+  * Update `init.yaml` where you see the `### User-input` section
+  * Set `app_id:` under the section named `github` with GitHub App's ID
+  * If not using a generated value, set the `github-webhook-secret` literal value with your *Webhook secret* for the GitHub App's
+  * Click *Generate a private key*, this will be downloaded to your local computer (if you ever need a new one, generate a new one and delete the old key)
+  * Update the `private-key` `value_from` to the path of the GitHub App's private key

 * For GitLab create a System Hook
   * Leave the `value:` for `gitlab-webhook-secret` blank, or set your own password